Troubleshooting and Frequently Asked Questions (FAQs) about Auto-Target activities in Adobe Target.

 This feature lets you route the entire control traffic to a specific experience, based on the traffic-allocation percentage configured in the activity.
 You can then evaluate the performance reports of the personalized traffic against control traffic to that one experience.

 For more information, see Use a specific experience as control.

 Adobe does not recommend that you change the goal metric midway through an activity.
 Although it is possible to change the goal metric during an activity using the Target UI, you should always start a new activity.
 We do not warranty what happens if you change the goal metric in an activity after it is running.

 This recommendation applies to Auto-Allocate, Auto-Target, and Automated Personalization activities that use either Target or Analytics (A4T) as the reporting source.

-Target builds one model per experience, so removing one experience means Target will just build one fewer model, and won’t affect models for the other experiences.
+Target builds one model per experience, so removing one experience means Target builds one fewer model and won’t affect models for the other experiences.

 Sometimes activities don’t go as expected.
-Here are some potential challenges you may face while using Auto-Target, and some suggested solutions.
+Here are some potential challenges you might face while using Auto-Target and some suggested solutions.

 There are several activity setup changes that can decrease the expected time to build models, including the number of experiences in your Auto-Target activity, the traffic to your site, and your selected success metric.